 By Rebecca Mckellips from What ever packs your bag

 The Ann W. Richards Congress Avenue Bridge, located in Austin, Texas, is an iconic Texas landmark.
-It is a beautiful arch bridge that crosses the Lady Bird Lake and is used for both vehicles and pedestrians.
-What makes this bridge extra special is that it is home to North America’s largest urban bat colony.
+It is a beautiful arch bridge that crosses Lady Bird Lake and is used for both vehicles and pedestrians.
+This extra bridge is special because it is home to North America’s largest urban bat colony.
 The Mexican free-tailed bats’ maternity colony, meaning it is where the females come to roost and raise their pups from mid-summer to fall.
 They leave the bridge every evening at dusk to go hunting at night.